 After the Mt.
 Gox crash, the twins started their own digital asset exchange called Gemini, one of the more reliable bitcoin exchanges available today.
 As of now, the twins allegedly own 1% of all bitcoins, and are known as the world’s first Bitcoin billionaires.
 With a B.

 A student of NYU, Guo started mining bitcoins early as a means of earning some extra cash.
 Later, when the price of bitcoins started to soar, he figured out the future of the blockchain and dropped out of college to start the first ever application specific integrated circuit (ASIC) called Avalon, a miner manufacturing company for Bitcoin.
 These new chips were much faster than the typical graphics cards and less heavy on the wallet, causing a huge buzz in the Bitcoin community.
-Avalon eventually ran out of stock as people were prepared to pay higher prices for the miners, with sites like eBay selling for almost 5000 dollars.
+Avalon eventually ran out of stock as people were prepared to pay higher prices for the miners, with sites like eBay selling for almost 5000 dollars, with the advantage of possible sales and discounts (discover here).
 This made Guo a true bitcoin millionaire.